Fort Myers Drowning Lawyers

-Infant drowning accidents are most likely to occur in bathtubs or buckets of water, while children 5 and older are more likely to drown in natural bodies of water.
-The state defines “swimming pool” as any structure that contains water more than 2 feet deep.Efforts to Limit Florida Drowning Incidents
+Infant drowning accidents are most likely to occur in bathtubs or buckets of water, while children five and older are more likely to drown in natural bodies of water.
+The state defines a “swimming pool” as any structure that contains water more than two feet deep.Efforts to Limit Florida Drowning Incidents

 South Florida is a rare paradise of the U.S. as one of the few places you can enjoy balmy temperatures year-round.
-Although a dip in the ocean is always popular respite, the freshwater lakes, rivers, ponds and canals are approached with much more caution, given the presence of native alligators.
-It’s common for hotels, resorts, gated communities and residential homes to have private pools on property, in addition to the water parks and public pools open to all.
-It’s one of the reasons many visitors or even homebuyers choose to reside here.
+Although a dip in the ocean is always popular respite, the freshwater lakes, rivers, ponds, and canals are approached with much more caution, given the presence of native alligators.
+It is common for hotels, resorts, gated communities, and residential homes to have private pools on property, in addition to the water parks and public pools open to all.
+It is one of the reasons many visitors or even homebuyers choose to reside here.

 Some of the sites where drowning deaths and near-drowning injuries occur include pools and spas at: